 Feed your appetite for history in our colonial kitchens, taverns, and coffeehouse.

 What did Williamsburg’s 18th-century residents eat - and how did they cook it?
 Visit the Governor’s Palace Kitchen to meet our Historic Foodways interpreters and see them prepare authentic colonial dishes, using the equipment and recipes of the 18th century.

 Step back into the time of the Stamp Act and learn about the fashionable world of the coffeehouse, where Williamsburg's citizens and visitors met to share news, transact business, and debate politics.
-Meet people of the past and converse over coffee, tea, or velvety chocolate - prepared in the 18th-century manner.
+Meet people of the past and converse over coffee, tea, or velvety chocolate - prepared in the 18th-century style.

 Experience the true meaning of “garden to guest” with a Chef’s Garden Tour and Tasting, or learn to make your own truffles from American Heritage’s historic chocolate.
 Our creative, energetic chefs will inspire and delight you in our newest venue.
 The Taste Studio, a contemporary, full-service demonstration kitchen provides an intimate, fun setting to learn and share an unforgettable meal.